matplotlib/matplotlib/doc/devel/contributing.rst

-The preferred way to contribute to Matplotlib is to fork the `main repository <https://github.com/matplotlib/matplotlib/>`__ on GitHub, then submit a "pull request" (PR):
+The preferred way to contribute to Matplotlib is to fork the `main repository <https://github.com/matplotlib/matplotlib/>`__ on GitHub, then submit a "pull request" (PR).

+The best practices for using GitHub to make PRs to Matplotlib are documented in the :ref:`development-workflow` section.

+A brief overview is:

  1. `Create an account <https://github.com/join>`_ on
     GitHub if you do not already have one.